webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Options/Cyberpunk-Character-Options.md

 dangerous.
 The information you do get from the initial scan probably gives you enough of a lead to perform an internet search to find more information.
 Many materials (such as lead shielding, a Faraday cage, or concrete) prevent or hinder scanning.
-Action.
+Action. ^sensor-scan
 ### Tier 2

-Armored Chrome: You have +1 to Armor if you do not wear physical armor.
+**Armored Chrome:** You have +1 to Armor if you do not wear physical armor.
 You can only select this ability if you have at least three significant pieces of cyberware that (at the GM's discretion) are durable enough to provide some protection from attacks.
-Enabler.
+Enabler. ^armored-chrome

-Bonus Cypher App: You can bear one additional app cypher (your cypher limit increases by one, but only if the extra cypher is an app cypher).
+**Bonus Cypher App:** You can bear one additional app cypher (your cypher limit increases by one, but only if the extra cypher is an app cypher).
-When you advance to a tier where you can select Expert Cypher Use, Adroit Cypher Use, or Master Cypher Use, you can replace this ability with the cypher ability you qualify for.
+When you advance to a tier where you can select Expert Cypher Use, Adroit Cypher Use, or Master Cypher Use, you can replace this ability with the cypher ability you qualify for. ^bonus-cypher-app
 ## Hacks
 A hack is an attempt to control, override, shut down, or influence a computer system, usually performed by exploiting a weakness in the system, such as spoofing an administrator's login, using a "back door"